 The illustrations include the following different cases:

-Target local to the MMS Relay/Server.
+- Target local to the MMS Relay/Server.

-Target non-local ID at the MMS Relay/Server.
+- Target non-local ID at the MMS Relay/Server.

-MMS origination from an MMS User Agent.
+- MMS origination from an MMS User Agent.
 The destination can be another MMS User Agent or an Email Client.

-MMS termination to an MMS User Agent.
-The origination can be from another MMS User Agent or an Email Client.
+- MMS termination to an MMS User Agent.
+The origination can be from another MMS User Agent or an Email Client:

-Immediate retrieval.
+- Immediate retrieval.

-Deferred retrieval.
+- Deferred retrieval.

-Deletion without retrieval.
+- Deletion without retrieval.

-Redirection without retrieval (same as MMS Redirection from an MMS User Agent, listed below).
+- Redirection without retrieval (same as MMS Redirection from an MMS User Agent, listed below).

-MMS redirection from an MMS User Agent.
+- MMS redirection from an MMS User Agent.
 The redirection can be to an MMS User Agent or to an Email Client.
 Here, the initial origination can be from an MMS User Agent or an Email Client.

-When an MM message transfer involves two or more MMS User Agents, those MMS User Agents may be served by different MMS Relay/Servers, or may also be served by the same MMS Relay/Server.
+- When an MM message transfer involves two or more MMS User Agents, those MMS User Agents may be served by different MMS Relay/Servers, or may also be served by the same MMS Relay/Server.

 As illustrated in clause 4.3 (e.g. scenario 2, clause 4.3.2.2.2.3) a MM message addressed to an MSISDN based Email Address is routed to the External Server over the MM3 interface, even though the final destination is an MMS User Agent.
 Likewise, an MM message originated from an MSISDN based Email Address comes to the terminating MMS Relay/Server from the External Server via the MM3 interface.